jemysh007/jemysh007/programming/C.md

 In C, strings are arrays of characters (`char[]`) terminated by a null character `'\0'`.

 ### Declaring Strings
+Strings can be declared with a specific size or initialized with a value.

 ```c
 char name[20];        // Declaration with size